Jalilh1/Tiger-Ticket-App---Jalil-Kellen-Hayden/README.md

-# Tiger-Ticket-App---Jalil-Kellen-Hayden
+# Tiger-Ticket-App---Jalil-Kellen-Hayden - Tiger Tix
-# TigerTix – Accessible Event Booking System
 **Microservices + React + LLM + Voice Interface**

 TigerTix is an accessible, event-booking platform built using a microservices architecture.